 Why Do Many Small Businesses Fail at SEO?

-We’ve helped thousands of small businesses with SEO through our online SEO training, newsletter, and SEO management packages.
+We’ve helped thousands of small businesses with SEO through our online SEO training, newsletter, and SEO management services.
 When we see small business owners struggling, it’s usually for one of the following reasons:

 - They don’t fully understand what SEO is.
 The most common mistake we see here is people who think SEO is all about getting keywords onto the page—lots and lots of keywords.
 Choosing the right keywords is part of SEO, but it’s only one part of it.
 Plus, if you overdo it on the keywords, you can actually end up hurting your rankings instead of helping them.